Skel200/Better-Craft-/README.md

-# Better-Craft-The-Minecraft-We-Deserved-
+# Better-Craft-Studios-
-A modpack that cares a little too much about the game.
+A modding studio that cares a little too much about the game.

+Better Craft: The Minecraft We Deserved Modpack

 Notable Features:
 * Custom Lore Based Origins